Stonesjtu/go-docker/README.md

   python go-d-scheduler.py init

+## Running

+To identify processes, each process must have a unique id.
+It is possible to set this id with the environment variable GOD_PROCID.
+This variable is needed when multiple processes are executed on the same server and to set a process id (one watcher for example) identical after each restart.
+If not set, an incremental PROCID will be set.

+    export GOD_PROCID = 1
+    python go-d-scheduler start

+    export GOD_PROCID = 2
+    python go-d-watcher start

+For debug, it is possible to run processes in foreground with run option, or only one time (no loop) with option once.

 ## Plugins

 Tool support plugins for Authorization, Scheduling and Execution.
 A few ones are provided but it is easy to create new one, following existing ones using Yapsy.